 Chapter 4 of the Nonresidential Compliance Manual would need to be revised.
 Currently, Section 4.6.2.3 "Fan Power Consumption" and Section 4.6.2.4 "Pressure Drop Adjustment Devices" of the Nonresidential Compliance Manual describes how the existing fan power limit code works, including how to determine if fan systems are subject to the code and when pressure drop adjustments can be used.
 It also includes many examples showing how to comply with the fan power limitations.
-The code changes proposed in this Final CASE Report would largely require a re-write of these sections, as while the overarching principle is similar to the existing fan power limitations, the approach, and the underlying calculations different.
-The updated compliance manual would show examples how to determine if fan systems are subject to the code using input kW, how to use the new fan power allowance tables and determine the fan power budget.
-It would also show how to determine FEI for the inscope fans subject to the mandatory component of this measure.
+The code changes proposed in this Draft CASE Report would largely require a re-write of these sections, as while the overarching principle is similar to the existing fan power limitations, the approach, and the underlying calculations are significantly different.
+The updated compliance manual would show examples how to determine if fan systems are subject to the code using input kW, how to use the new fan power budget equation and pressure tables and also how to calculate FEI for the in-scope fans subject to the mandatory component of this measure.

-Section 4.4.1.2 would need to be revised to include guidance on the mandatory requirement to meet Seal Class A and complying with the California Mechanical Code requirement for duct leakage testing per Section 120.5 and Reference Appendix NA7.
-Language should be added to further explain ductwork selection, for example: "In the case of CAV supply-air systems, 10% of the ductwork as determined by surface area shall be tested.
-In the case of VAV supply-air systems, 10% of ductwork upstream of VAV air valves and 10% of ductwork downstream of VAV air valves shall be tested, and the leakage (i.e., compliance with the requirements of Section 120.5) considered separately.
-Exposed ductwork downstream of VAV air valves shall not be considered as part of the surface area for which 10% needs to be tested.
+Section 4.4.1.2 would need to be revised to include guidance on the mandatory requirement to meet Seal Class A and complying with the California Mechanical Code requirement for duct leakage testing per Section 120.5 and Reference Appendix NA7.Language should be added to further explain ductwork selection, for example: "In the case of CAV supply-air systems, 10% of the ductwork as determined by surface area shall be tested.
+In the case of VAV supply-air systems, 10% of ductwork upstream of VAV air valves and 10% of ductwork downstream of VAV air valves shall be tested, and the leakage (i.e., compliance with the requirements of Section 120.5) considered as part of the surface area for which 10% needs to be tested.
 In the case of systems that employ VAV diffusers, testing shall be performed in the same manner as a CAV system.
 For exhaust ductwork, 10% of the installed ductwork as determined by surface area shall be tested and the leakage considered separately from the supply-air system.
 In a building with multiple exhaust systems, at least two systems need to be tested to achieve the minimum 10% of surface area."